PythonFreeCourse/calendar/README.md

 ## Using security dependencies:
 '''
 from app.internal.security.dependencies:
-use current_user_required and current_user functions as a route dependencies. an example for how to use can be found at tests.security_testing_routes file.
+use is_logged_in and current_user functions as a route dependencies. an example for how to use can be found at tests.security_testing_routes file.
 '''